weizhenye/vue-highcharts/README.md

 <highcharts-renderer :width="width" :height="height"></highcharts-renderer>
 ```

 The `options` object can be found in [Highcharts API Reference](http://api.highcharts.com/highcharts).
+Note you should never pass in `chart.renderTo` for watching it may cause stack overflow.

 `<highcharts-renderer>` [creates an independent renderer](http://api.highcharts.com/highcharts/Renderer).